uowaep/CubiQuake/README.md

 You do not need to be a modder to play with CubiQuake as is.
 Just follow the installation and playing instructions below.

 ## Install
-- Download CubiQuake https://github.com/uowaep/CubiQuake/archive/master.zip and extract the entire contents of the zip file into any directory.
+- [Download CubiQuake](https://github.com/uowaep/CubiQuake/archive/master.zip) and extract the entire contents of the zip file into any directory.
 The directory you choose will be your main CubiQuake directory.
-- Download the appropriate client from FTEQW https://fte.triptohell.info/downloads and place it in your main CubiQuake directory.
-(64bit strongly recommended.)
+- [Download a FTEQW Client](https://fte.triptohell.info/downloads) and place it in your main CubiQuake directory.
+(64bit recommended.)

 Note: Don't copy the default.fmf file if installing into an existing FTEQW directory with other mods.